gracelovesyah/unity-3D-solar-system/README.md

   * Neptune
   * Pluto

-- Witness the unique rotational speeds of each planet.
+- Observe the distinct rotational velocities of each planet.
-- Interactively click on any planet to shift your viewing perspective.
+- Engage with an interactive feature allowing you to click on any planet for a shifted perspective.

+**Assets & Scripts Source:** The assets and scripts utilized in this project are provided by [Coursera's Game Design and Development Course](https://www.coursera.org/learn/game-design-and-development-1/home/week/3).

 **Experience the Project:** [3D Solar System Simulation](https://graceliu.itch.io/solar-system)

-**Author Information:**
+**Author Details:**
-Jiahe Liu
+- **Name:** Jiahe Liu
-- Email: jiahe3@student.unimelb.edu.au
+- **Email:** jiahe3@student.unimelb.edu.au
-- Affiliation: School of Mathematics and Statistics, The University of Melbourne.
+- **Affiliation:** School of Mathematics and Statistics, The University of Melbourne.